Split in 2 Days

 Kaštilac

-Here, a small chapel houses more of Meštrović’s work including a series of carved wooden panels depicting the life of Jesus.
+Here, a small chapel houses more of Meštrović’s work, including a series of carved wooden panels depicting the life of Jesus.

 Kastilac - Taking up the Cross

-The MeštrovićGallery is open Tuesday to Sunday between 9 am and 5 pm.
-Entry costs €12 and includes both the main Gallery and Kaštilac.
+The Meštrović Gallery is open daily except Monday from 9 am until 5 pm (7 pm in summer).
+Entry costs €10 and includes both the Main Gallery and Kaštilac.

 Bačvice